 * Event Refund Policy - Registration fees may be refunded up to the registration deadline for this event.
 No refunds will be made after the registration deadline.
 In the event that you must cancel, please consider making your fee a donation to HOME rather than requesting a refund!
 If an event must be canceled or rescheduled for any reason, HOME will notify participants.
 Refunds will then be considered on a case by case basis, depending on whether or not the event is rescheduled.

 MORE HOME EDUCATION WEEK ACTIVITIES

 Celebrate Maine Home Education Week every year in your own community, too.
 Find ways to celebrate and be visible throughout the designated week.
 The following is just a sampling of activities that could be planned especially for Home Education Week within individual support groups and families:

 No matter how you choose to celebrate during Maine Home Education Week, please take time to give thanks and glory to God for the very precious freedoms we have to teach our children at home.
 Without continued prayer, vigilance and a strong homeschool presence within each Maine community, our blessings of freedom could be easily taken away.
 Take pride in what you do, and enjoy your well-deserved week of recognition!

-View the Governor's Proclamation for 2015!
+View the Governor's Proclamation!